As a result, many of our pupils travel to School by car. We try to encourage safe and considerate parking, walking and cycling to School.

-• 'Park and Stride' is a scheme designed to reduce traffic around schools.
-The idea is that parents park at least 5 minutes from School and pupils walk the remaining distance.
-A Walking Zone Map can be downloaded from this page.
+• ‘Park and Stride’ is a scheme designed to reduce traffic around schools.
+The idea is that parents park at least five minutes from School and pupils walk the remaining distance.
+A Walking Zone Map can be downloaded by clicking the button below.

-• Parents can purchase a permit to use the Borough car parks at School drop off and pick up times (until 4:15pm).
-The permit can be downloaded from this page.
+• Parents can purchase a permit to use the Borough car parks at School drop off and pick up times (until 4:15 pm).
 The cost is just £35 for a year.
-The nearest car park is in Derby Road which is approximately a 6 minute walk from School.
-The Hawkey Hall car park to the North is approximately a 12 minute walk from School.
+The nearest car park is in Derby Road which is approximately a six minute walk from School.
+The Hawkey Hall car park to the North is approximately a twelve minute walk from School.
+The permit can be downloaded by clicking the button below.

-• It is against the law to stop on the zig zag area outside the School gates in Bunces Lane.
+• It is against the law to stop on the zigzag area outside the School gates in Bunces Lane.
+However it is possible to drop off Middle and Senior pupils once past the zig zags.
+Details are here.

 • Park and Stride – see ‘Parking’ section.
 It is recommended that parents/pupils do not walk down Bunces Lane and use safer routes with suitable pavements.

-• Road Safety education - We teach Road Safety to all pupils as part of PSHCE.
-This education is delivered in assemblies, lessons and sometimes by visiting experts such as the Redbridge Transport Team.
+• Road Safety education – We teach Road Safety to all pupils as part of PSHE.
+This education is delivered in assemblies, lessons and sometimes by visiting experts, such as the Redbridge Transport Team.

 • Since 2012 we have secured funding from TfL for cycling initiatives